Hello, world

 #hello

-expects an argument so we can usehello("meleu")
+expects an argument so we can use hello("John")

-we also want to be able to call
+we also want to be able to call #hello

-with no arguments and it should respond with"Hello, world"
+with no arguments and it should respond with "Hello, World"

 To solve this we can define a default value for the name